Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 /msg ChanServ SET <channel> GUARD ON
 ```

-`ChanServ` will join your channel and remain there, which ensures the channel
+`ChanServ` will join your channel and remain there, which helps prevent the
-is never empty, which prevents the modes from being lost.
+channel from being empty, which helps prevent the modes from being lost.

+In addition, to prevent modes being lost even if `ChanServ` were to go offline
+and leave the channel empty, set the modes with `MLOCK` as described below.

 For more information, see `/msg ChanServ HELP SET GUARD`.